Area of Expertise

 - Representing, an Australian venture capital investment company in its A$6.75 million claim against a local investment holding company for damages resulting from a breach of a share sale agreement by the latter, and misrepresentations made in relation to a project to build a cement and clinker plant in Malaysia.

 - Representing an Australian Company in an SIAC arbitration against a foreign state for prematurely terminating a 20-year concession agreement, in which the team successfully secured its client an award of damages of approximately US$17 million for losses of profits and the costs of arbitration for its client.
-Advising and working with a third-party funder on enforcement proceedings.

 - Representing a the Singapore subsidiary of a prominent Malaysian infrastructure conglomerate in an SIAC arbitration against a local construction company over, represented by one of the biggest law firms in Singapore in a S$10 million construction dispute.
 Secured a partial award on liability in which the claimant succeeded on all the issues.